goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/browser/README.txt

   >>> service.stopProcessing()
   >>> transaction.commit()

 We got log entries with the tracebacks of the division error.

   >>> logvalue = io.getvalue()
   >>> print logvalue
-  catched a generic exception, preventing thread from crashing integer division or modulo by zero
+  Caught a generic exception, preventing thread from crashing integer division or modulo by zero
   Traceback (most recent call last):
   ...
   ZeroDivisionError: integer division or modulo by zero
   <BLANKLINE>

-We had 3 retries.
+We had 3 retries, but every error is reported twice, once by the processor and once from by the task service.

   >>> logvalue.count('ZeroDivisionError')
-  3
+  6

 The job status is set to 'error'.